pivotal-cf/brokerapi/README.md

     instanceID string,
     details brokerapi.ProvisionDetails,
     asyncAllowed bool,
-) (brokerapi.IsAsync, error) {
+) (brokerapi.ProvisionedServiceSpec, error) {
     // Provision a new instance here.
 If async is allowed, the broker can still
-    // chose to provision the instance synchronously, hence the first return value.
+    // chose to provision the instance synchronously.
 }

 func (*myServiceBroker) LastOperation(instanceID string) (brokerapi.LastOperation, error) {